KyleKirkpatrick/railway_level_crossing_logic/README.md

 # Railway Level Crossing Logic Design

-### Exercising engineering methodology by designing a logic-based safety system for an active railway crossing.
+## Exercising engineering methodology by designing a logic-based safety system for an active railway crossing

 Assignment for Introduction to Computer Engineering (8223)

 University of Canberra